Overcoming Adversity

 5 Gentle Practices:

-• Pause before interpretation Notice what happened before deciding what it 'means' about you.
+Pause before interpretation (Notice what happened before deciding what it 'means' for you.)

-• Name the feeling, not the story (I "feel hurt" vs "I'm not enough.")
+Name the feeling, not the story (I "feel hurt" or "I'm not enough, etc.")

-• Separate worth from circumstance Ask: What here is in my control, and what isn't?
+Separate worth from the circumstance Ask: What here is in my control, and what isn't?)

-• Ground in the present moment One simple practice: place your feet on the floor, breathe slowly, be aware of your body.
+Ground yourself in the present moment (One simple practice: place your feet on the floor, breathe slowly, be aware of your body.)

 A Grounding Reflection